 A Vite plugin that makes `font-display: swap` actually viable.

-You want to use font-display: swap or font-display: auto in your project’s CSS to boost your page loading speed.
+You want to use font-display: swap in your project’s CSS to boost your page loading speed.
 But when you do, this happens:

 A visual demonstration of cumulative layout shift caused by font-display swap.